 In Ancient Greek, gladiolus was called “xiphium”, from the Greek word “xiphos”, which also means sword.

-Roman Gladiators, an armed combatants who fight other gladiators or animals in the Roman amphitheatres, wore gladiolus around their necks during battles to protect them.
+Roman Gladiators, an armed combatants who fight other gladiators or animals in the Roman amphitheatres, wore Gladiolus around their necks during battles to protect them from injuries and death.

 The plant has been used for medicinal purposes to draw out splinters and thorns or to treat colic.

 It has also been used to to treat cold, constipation and diarrhoea.